 ACL surgery is a successful operation for patients to regain stability in their knee.
 Not all people need ACL reconstruction when their ACL is damaged.
 It is, however, a successful low-risk procedure for restoring stability to a knee.
 Most of the time the graft we choose is adequate but rarely may need to be reinforced by taking a graft from elsewhere.

 Failure – the graft may fail to incorporate or stretch out leading to instability.
 Approx 6%.
+The failure rate increases significantly if you smoke and fail to complete the full physiotherapy course.

 More serious problems are much less common, occurring in less than 1 in 100 cases.
 They include: